Compromising the gospel for church growth and American idol heretics.

 So if God said it would happen why don’t you Christian leaders see it when it is happening?
 The most popular Christian magazines and book publishers seem to promote any heretic that sells and the endorsements found on these books speaks wonders.
 Everywhere you look today there are heretics peddling a different gospel and American Idols, and some well-known Christian leaders are just too eager to enable them.

-48 Responses to “Compromising the gospel for church growth and American idol heretics.”
+53 thoughts on “Compromising the gospel for church growth and American idol heretics.

 1. Hi Don